SDBrett/jekyllblog/_posts/2016-12-05-powershell-script-for-data-migration.md

 Due to the per directory evaluation, there were some issues with repetition.
 This is to say, the attempts to create the directory more than once.

 An IF statement combined with Test-Path helps resolve this.
-We only want to create a directory if it doesn&#8217;t exist.
+We only want to create a directory if it doesn';t exist.

 With Test-Path returning false, our new directory gets created.